LayerManager/layman/doc/env-settings.md

 ## Layman authentication and authorization

 ### LAYMAN_AUTHN_MODULES
 List of dotted paths to Python modules to be used for authentication.
 Paths are separated with comma (`,`).
+Authentication module `layman.authn.http_header` is required by Layman for internal purposes, so even if LAYMAN_AUTHN_MODULES does not contain `layman.authn.http_header` value, the value is appended automatically.
 See [authentication](security.md#authentication).

+### LAYMAN_AUTHN_HTTP_HEADER_NAME
+Secret name of HTTP header used for authentication internally (e.g. when generating private map thumbnail).
+Only combination of lowercase characters and numbers must be used for the value.
+At demo configuration, the HTTP header is automatically removed by Nginx on every request to Layman REST API or to GeoServer WMS/WFS/OWS.

 ### LAYMAN_AUTHN_OAUTH2_PROVIDERS
 List of dotted paths to Python modules to be used as OAuth2 providers.
 Paths are separated with comma (`,`).
 See [OAuth2](oauth2/index.md).